bansi303/Covid-19/README.md

 This application fetch and shows the current information such as  total case, death rate, recover rate about the Covid-19 for the whole world and the nearest country of the user.
 It also include self assesment test and how to avoid infection of Covid-19.

 ## Archietecture
-MVVM ( Model View Viewmodel) for easily testing and debugging
+MVVM ( Model View Viewmodel) for easy testing and debugging

 ## Features
 - Comptible with any iOS device in portrait mode